BerryWorksSoftware/edi-json/README.md

 | [RESTful API](#rest-api-accessing-an-edi-to-json-microservice)
 | [Notes](#technical-notes)

-# EDI to JSON
+# EDI -> JSON and JSON -> EDI
 EDI transactions can be transformed, or *serialized*, into JSON objects to simplify processing and/or increase human readability.
 This project provides a [Java program](https://github.com/BerryWorksSoftware/edi-json/blob/master/src/main/java/com/berryworks/edireader/json/EdiToJsonDriver.java) that illustrates how to use a Java API for transforming your EDI into JSON and provides a file-based [command line tool](#command-line-interface) in the form of a [runnable jar](https://github.com/BerryWorksSoftware/edi-json/blob/master/edireader-json-5.5.4-basic.jar).
-There is also a [RESTful API](#rest-api-accessing-an-edi-to-json-microservice) pre-release to a microservice performing the same EDI to JSON transformations.
+There is also a [RESTful API](#rest-api-accessing-an-edi-to-json-microservice) to a microservice performing the same EDI to JSON transformations.

+The reverse transformation, producing EDI from JSON input, is also supported in the Premium Edition described below.

-## Feature Summary
+## Feature Summary for EDI to JSON
+* Formatting
-* Formatting - the JSON output may be formatted for human readability
+  - the JSON output may be formatted for human readability
+  - feature is optional, allowing for smaller output files
-* X12 and EDIFACT - both of the major EDI standards are supported
+* Multiple EDI standards are supported
+  - ANSI X12
+  - EDIFACT
+  - potentially others given sufficient interest (HL7, TRADACOMS)
-* Segment looping - the JSON may reflect the segment looping structures within an EDI transaction
+* Segment looping
+  - JSON output reflects the segment looping structures within the EDI transactions
+  - version aware; for example, 4010 versus 5010
+* Enhanced support for the X12 HIPAA health care transactions
+  - 270, 271, 276, 277, 278, 834, 835, 837
+  - JSON reflects loop qualifiers; for example, 2010BA versus 2010BB
+  - JSON nesting of HL loops based on the logical hierarchy expressed within the HL segments
-* Annotation - the JSON may include key:value pairs with descriptive meta-data for the EDI documents, segments, and elements.
+* Annotations - (optional) meta-data for the EDI documents.
 For example:
   - "824": "Application Advice"
   - "PER": "Administrative Communications Contact"
   - "PER_04_description": "Communication Number"
   - "PER_03_code_TE": "Telephone"
+* Supports multiple ...
+  - transactions per functional group
+  - functional groups per interchange
+  - interchanges per file
+* High throughput, efficient use of resources
+  - serializes EDI to JSON for arbitrarily large input streams
+  - no in-memory data structures that grow in proportion to volume
+  - no disk-IO beyond reading/writing input/output streams

 ## Basic and Premium Editions
-The jar provided with this project is a free and fully usable basic edition, and a premium edition is coming soon.
+The jar provided with this project is a free and fully usable Basic Edition.
+A Premium Edition is also available for licensing.
+Contact json@canabrook.org for details.
 Here is a summary of the differences.

 Feature | Basic  | Premium